Types of E-Cigarettes

 Let me break those 4 things down, in order to get a little more detail.

-Due to the lower resistances, the power used can be increased, with some coils able to handle up to 150 - 200 watts comfortably.
+Due to the lower resistance, the power used can be increased, with some coils able to handle up to 150 - 200 watts comfortably.
 The lower resistance and higher power allow you to achieve huge amounts of vapour.
 Coupled very closely with this, is flavour.
 Flavour production is increased in sub ohm devices compared to MTL devices too due to the amount of e-liquid that is heated into vapour.

 Sub Ohm devices can also be an ideal choice for anyone who is looking to start rebuilding their own coils with a rebuildable dripping atomizer (RDA), rebuildable tank atomizer (RTA) or rebuildable dripping tank atomizer (RDTA).
 Due to almost all variable wattage / variable voltage sub ohm devices on the market having multiple safety features and automatic cut off times, these can be a safer alternative to using your rebuildable atomizer on a mechanical mod.